These super healthy bran muffins are extra soft, moist, and perfect for breakfast!

 Instructions

-- In a large bowl, soak bran flakes in the milk for half an hour.
-Then preheat the oven to 400 F. Whisk all remaining ingredients into the bowl to form a batter.
-Portion into lined muffin tins, and bake on the center rack for 20 minutes.
+- To make homemade bran muffins, soak bran flakes in the milk in a large bowl for half an hour.
+Then preheat the oven to 400 F. Whisk all remaining ingredients into the mixing bowl to form a muffin batter.
+Portion the batter into lined muffin tins, and bake on the center rack of the oven for 20 minutes.
 The muffins taste even better the next day, and liners peel off easily after a day as well.
 View Nutrition Facts

 Notes